-- The roots of unity can be written as powers of $\omega = e^{j2\pi/n}$. - We now use the result above to define the Fourier transform, commonly used in signal processing in electrical and computer engineering, physics, computer science, and other disciplines. - In signal processing, the Fourier transform is a tool that tells us what frequencies are contained in a time-dependent signal and how much of each frequency. - In a discrete setting, the discrete Fourier transform (DFT) is an invertible matrix D of dimension N, given as
+- As already stated in the previous slide, the roots of unity can be written as powers of $\omega = e^{j2\pi/N}$. - We now use the result above to define the Fourier transform, commonly used in signal processing in electrical and computer engineering, physics, computer science, and other disciplines. - In signal processing, the Fourier transform is a tool that tells us what frequencies are contained in a timedependent signal and how much of each frequency. - The Discrete Fourier Transform (DFT) takes a series of N complex numbers, x_0, x_1, \dots, x{N-1} and transforms them into another series of N complex numbers y_0, y_1, \dots, y{N-1} . - If these are written as vectors, we have that